vitessio/website/content/en/blog/2023-04-15-schemadiff.md

 One of the interesting developments found in Vitess releases starting with `v14`, is `schemadiff`, a best kept secret internal library.
 At its core, `schemadiff` is a declarative, programmatic library that can produce an SQL diff of entities: two tables, two views, or two full blown database schemas.
 But it then goes beyond that to normalize, validate, export, and even _apply_ schema changes, all declaratively and without having to use a MySQL server.
 Let's dive in to understand its functionality and capabilities.

+Introducing `schemadiff`, a best kept secret internal `Vitess` library.
+At its core, `schemadiff` is a declarative, programmatic library that can produce an SQL diff of entities: two tables, two views, or two full blown database schemas.
+But it then goes beyond that to normalize, validate, export, and even _apply_ schema changes, all declaratively and without having to use a MySQL server.
+Let's dive in to understand its functionality and capabilities.

 ## Some tech specs

 `schemadiff` supports MySQL `8.0` dialect and functionality.
 It is completely in-memory and does not use any MySQL server or MySQL code.
 It applies MySQL-compatible logic and rulers to validate and apply schema changes.
 It uses a declarative approach but also works with imperative commands.